 Another downfall of using the public transport in North East is you don’t really stop off anywhere.

 You go from A to B and you’re usually praying that you get there as fast as the vehicle is able to across the horrible roads!

 But, with Holiday Scout, I was able to visit off the beaten track locations and places which weren’t overloaded with tourists.

 They were also places that I never would have never even tempted to visit by myself as woman alone.
 So, I was grateful for the comfort of stepping out of the car and being safe.

 3. You can tailor the tour around you

-Although on their website they have packaged tours as a guideline of the types of trips you can take, Holiday Scout are open for a completely customised tour.
+Although on their website they have packaged tours as a guideline of the types of trips you can take, Holiday Scout is open for a completely customised tour.

 Just let Sange and his team know what and where you would like to see and what timeframe you have.